 How long does it take to smoke chicken thighs?

-What internal temperature should smoked chicken thighs be cooked to?
+What internal temperature should smoked chicken thighs reach?

-How do I store leftover smoked chicken thighs?
+How do I get crispy skin on smoked chicken thighs?

 Ingredients